Meeting Duration Analysis

 For Granola users, duration analysis reveals which meetings are right-sized and which need restructuring.
 Consistently short meetings can be rescheduled into smaller blocks, freeing calendar space.
 Consistently long meetings may need tighter agendas or smaller invite lists.

-Understand and act on meeting duration analysis with KPI Tree
+Understand and act on Meeting Duration Analysis with KPI Tree

 Compare Granola meeting recordings with scheduled calendar durations in your warehouse.
 Model duration metrics in KPI Tree and link them to meeting cadence optimisation and meeting cost per outcome.